Stu Thomas

-During Covid lockdowns of 2020-22, Stu performed a series of live-streamed shows via StageIt, playing songs by Iggy Pop, Lee Hazlewood, Lou Reed, David Bowie's "The Man Who Sold the World", James Bond, and all 3 of Stu's own albums.
+During Covid lockdowns of 2020–22, Stu performed a series of live-streamed shows via StageIt, playing songs by Iggy Pop, Lee Hazlewood, Lou Reed, David Bowie's "The Man Who Sold the World", James Bond, and all 3 of Stu's own albums.

 In 2020, Stu received a nomination for Best Musician in the Music Victoria Awards.

-Thomas is known for his work as a bass player.
+Thomas is best known for his work as a bass player.

 He has played in a large variety of bands since 1979, and came to global attention in late 1995 when he joined Kim Salmon & The Surrealists.
 He also played with Kim Salmon in Kim Salmon and The Business, and SALMON, as well as in Kim Salmon's solo band, and also Kim Salmon Plays The Scientists.

 With Kim Salmon, Thomas has toured Australia many times.
-Together they played three tours of Europe: in 1996 with Kim Salmon and the Surrealists with drummer Greg Bainbridge, as well as USA in 1996.
+Together they played three tours of Europe: in 1996 with Kim Salmon and the Surrealists with drummer Greg Bainbridge (as well as USA in 1996).
 In 2004 Stu played with Kim Salmon Plays The Scientists as a trio with drummer Leanne Cowie and in 2006 as Kim Salmon and the Surrealists (with drummer Phil Collings) at Azkena Rock Festival.
-Thomas appears on several Kim Salmon & The Surrealists releases including "Ya Gotta Let Me Do My Thing" (1997), "You're Such A Freak" EP (1998), "Grand Unifying Theory" (2010), and "Rantings From The Book Of Swamp" (2020), plus other Kim Salmon releases.
+Thomas is central to several Kim Salmon & The Surrealists releases including "Ya Gotta Let Me Do My Thing" (1997), "You're Such A Freak" EP (1998), "Grand Unifying Theory" (2010), and "Rantings From The Book of Swamp" (2020), plus other Kim Salmon releases.
+During lockdown The Surrealists performed 2 days improvising live in Rolling Stock Studios, which was both broadcast live worldwide and recorded.
+The result of the recordings became the double LP "Rantings From The Book of Swamp".

+In April 2026, Stu played bass, some guitar and sang in the band Surreal Sound, an Australia-only 3-date audio-visual extravaganza which combined both The Surrealists and The Scientists playing live on the same stage, plus featured projections of artwork by Stu and Kim.
+Clare Moore played drums for The Scientists, and two Surrealists drummers - Phil Collings and Greg Bainbridge - played during these shows.
+Both bands played combined for the last few songs.
 (For more details see Discography.)